-It was designed to be used with ESPHome for direct and seamless integration with Home Assistant, but other popular firmware such as TASMOTA and WLED are easy to flash via USB-C or over-the-air.
+It was designed with ESPHome in mind for direct and seamless integration with Home Assistant, but other popular firmware such as TASMOTA and WLED are easy to flash via USB-C or over-the-air.
 Of course you can always write your own Arduino or ESP-IDF code.

 The FLIP platform is a set of standards between circuit designs with the intention of easy install within 12-48v lithium battery systems.
 It designed as a modular system to create IOT hardware for modern open-source automation systems.
 The platform will consist of mainboards which have processing and network capabilities and the modules which will provide or interface with switches, lighting, sensors, relays, dimmers, etc.